 Shaukat Hussain Saduzai said that I am the founding member of the Banned Action Committee.
 Our main movement was related to flour and electricity; most of our demands have been fulfilled.

 He said that as far as the issue of 12 seats for the refugees is concerned, it was a constitutional issue, not a public one.
-Unnecessary stubbornness and obstinacy were shown by the Banned Action in the negotiations.
+The Banned Action showed unnecessary stubbornness and obstinacy in the negotiations.

 He said that I regret and am ashamed that this platform is being used for anti-Kororist slogans and narratives.
 As an elected councilor, I cannot support the anti-state and anti-Pakistan narrative.